 Ethical Consumer reports that ‘most of the big companies’ rely on outsourced cheap labour, adding that ‘Due to restrictions on collective bargaining and freedom of association, many workers lack the possibility to improve their conditions’.

 Ethical Consumer Group, an Australian community-based, not-for-profit organisation set up to help facilitate more sustainable purchasing practices for the everyday consumer, publishes various Shop Ethical! guides, including one rating many common brands of women's shoes.
 You can read more about how their ratings and assessment process works here.

-The footwear brands stocked by Ecoture are amongst those leading the way in producing shoes that respect workers and the environment.
+The footwear brands stocked by ecoture australia are amongst those leading the way in producing shoes that respect workers and the environment.
 All of our shoes are vegan, ethically and humanely produced, and low in toxins.

-UK-based Will's Vegan Shoes & Accessories Co. is a pioneer of the ‘eco’ shoe movement.
+UK-based Wills Vegan Shoes is a pioneer of the ‘eco’ shoe movement.
 Founded by Will Green, the label is based on the philosophy that high-street style and price shouldn’t come at the cost of animals or humans.

 Wills’ contemporary designs echo the latest footwear trends and have been designed with quality in mind.
 Its PETA-approved range is created with microfibres that look, wear, breathe and resist water just like leather.
 According to Will, ‘Buying something well-made saves money, provides something to cherish and is better for our environment.
 Best of all, my shoes match the high-street prices, dropping the barriers to living an ethical life’.

 The entire Wills range is free of animal products, and its shoes, bags and other accessories are manufactured ethically in small factories in Portugal that ensure workers are paid in accordance with European guidelines.
 ‘Wills really is an animal and human friendly company’, Will commented.